 Do you know how much iCloud space your messages take up?
 Follow the steps below to find out:

-- Click on your Apple ID at the top.
+- Click on your Apple ID at the top of the left sidebar.

-- Check the iCloud Storage bar at the bottom of the window.
+- Check the iCloud Storage bar at the top of the window.
 Hover over the Messages volume and you will see the space occupied by messages.